department-of-veterans-affairs/vagov-content/pages/pension/eligibility.md

 <div class="feature" markdown=“1”>

-### Can I get Veterans pension benefits from VA?
+### Am I eligible for Veterans pension benefits from VA?

-You may be able to get pension benefits if you meet the requirements listed below.
+You may be able to get Veterans pension benefits if you meet the requirements listed below.

 **Both of these must be true:**